kvarak/dnd/docs/_Rules/skills.md

   Some people wonder whether you’re really physically tough, or if you’re just too oblivious to notice you’ve been wounded.
 Who needs mental fortitude when you’ve got a skull thick enough to stop evil magic!
 You gain the following benefits:
   <ul><li>You may make an unarmed strike with your head for 1d4 bludgeoning damage as a bonus action.
 You are proficient with this attack.</li>
   <li>Whenever you take damage, you can use your reaction to reduce the damage you take by 1d4, to a minimum of 1 damage.</li>
-  <li>You have Expertise  on saving throws to avoid being socially manipulated or magically mind-controlled.
+  <li>You have <b>Expertise</b>  on saving throws to avoid being socially manipulated or magically mind-controlled.
 This does not extend to illusions, where you instead have disadvantage</li></ul>
   </div>
 </details>